NavneetKanna/blog/_posts/2023-12-25-Deep-Learning.md

 ```

 This is of the form y = mx, this is a straight line through the *origin*, without the bias, the activation function would be restricted to pass through the origin.
 Hence, by using bias we can shift the activation function which is important.

+## Backpropagation

+Okay, let's recap.
+We have some inputs that propagate forward through hidden layers, getting multiplied by weights and having biases added along the way, until they finally reach the output layer.

+### Loss Function

+The loss function is used to tell how well the model is performing and it is this function that we are going to minimise during training.

+### Backpropagation or Gradient Descent or Automatic Differentiation ?

+#### Backpropogation

+Backpropagation is the process of calculating the gradients of a loss function with respect to the weights.

+*Derivative and gradient*

+Derivative of a function tells us how to change inputs to the function in a way that increases or decreases the output of the function, so we can get closer to the minimum or maximum of the function [source](https://machinelearningmastery.com/gradient-in-machine-learning/).

+Basically, the derivative of a function at a point tells us the direction of the steepest ascent, and taking the negative of that value will give the direction of the steepest descent, which is what we want.

+A gradient is the derivative of a multivariable function, which a loss function is.

+Therefore, backpropagation is an algorithm that calculates the gradients of the loss function.

+#### Gradient Descent

+All that backpropagation does is, it calculates the gradient (the direction and magnitude of the steepest descent), but this gradient needs to be applied to the
+model parameters to move them towards the minimum of the function.
+This process is called gradient descent.

+*Recap*

+- Inputs are multiplied by the weigths during the forward pass.
+- Loss function is used to calculate the error.
+- Gradients are calculated using backpropagation alorithm.
+- The weights are adjusted by the taking the negative of the gradient in a step called gradient descent.

+### Automatic differentiation (AD)

+There are different ways of computing derivatives, numerical, symbolic and AD.
+The first two have [disadvantages](https://www.jmlr.org/papers/volume18/17-468/17-468.pdf) of its own and cannot be used in deep learning.

+AD is an efficient/algorithmic way to compute the derivates during the backpropagation process.
+It uses computational graphs.